nisharao321/exp8/theory.md

 <ol style="text-indent:50px;text-align:justify;list-style-position: inside;">
 <li><p style="text-indent:50px;text-align:justify">The pressure characteristics of the pressure-volume curve of a backward bladed fan falls fairly steadily from a maximum pressure at low volume to zero at volume, while that of a forward bladed fan remains relatively constant for a wide range of volume but falls steeply as the maximum volume is reached.</p>
-<p style="text-indent:50px;text-align:justify">In case of axial flow fan maximum water gauge is developed at zero volume and not at the low volume as in the other two cases.</p>
+<p style="text-indent:50px;text-align:justify">In case of centrifugal flow fan maximum water gauge is developed at zero volume and not at the low volume as in the other two cases.</p>
 </li>
 <li><p style="text-indent:50px;text-align:justify">The power characteristics or the B.H.P curve of a backward bladed fan is almost a rising straight line passing above the origin, tending to flatten and then to fall with increasing volume, thereby showing that power increase with increased volume, but once the maximum volume is reached, power becomes almost constant and then decreases.
 Thus it indicates the non-overloading feature of the backward bladed fan.</p>